awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 <summary><strong>GET /api/env</strong></summary>
 <br/>

-> Get the environment variables required to connect to a Cognito hosted UI.
+> Get the environment variables required to connect to an Amazon Cognito hosted UI.
 The frontend calls this automatically to facilitate sign in.

 <table>
 <tr>